 Stockholder Nomination of Directors.
 Our by-laws provide that a stockholder must notify us in writing of any stockholder nomination of a director not earlier than the 120th day and not later than the 90th day prior to the first anniversary of the preceding year's annual meeting; provided, that if the date of the annual meeting is advanced by more than 20 days, or delayed by more than 60 days from such anniversary date, notice by the stockholder to be timely must be so delivered not earlier than the 120th day prior to the date of such annual meeting and not later than the close of business on the later of (x) the 90th day prior to the date of such meeting and (y) the 10th day following the day on which notice of the date such annual meeting was mailed or public disclosure of the date of such annual meeting was made, whichever occurs first.
-In the case of an election of directors at a special meeting of stockholders provided that the board of directors, chairman of the board of directors or chief executive officer has determined that directors shall be elected at such special meeting and provided further that the nomination made by the stockholder is for one of the director positions that the board of directors, the chairman of the board of directors or the close of business on the later of (x) the 90th day prior to such special meeting and not later than the close of business on the later of (x) the 90th day prior to such special meeting and not later than the close of business on the later of (x) the 90th day prior to such special meeting and not later than the close of business on the later of (x) the 90th day prior to such special meeting and not later than the close of business on the later of (x) the 90th day prior to such special meeting and not later than the close of business on the later of (x) the 90th day prior to such special meeting and not later than the close of business on the later of (x) the 90th day prior to such special meeting and not later than the close of business on the later of (x) th
+In the case of an election of directors shall be elected at such special meeting and provided further that the nomination made by the stockholder is for one of the director positions that the board of directors or the chairman of the board of directors or the close of business on the later of directors, the chairman of the board of directors or the close of business on the later of directors or the close of business on the later of director positions that the board of directors or the close of business on the later of director positions that the board of directors or the close of business on the later of (x) the 90th day prior to such special meeting and not later than the close of business on the later of (x) the 90th day prior to such special meeting and not later than the close of business on the later of (x) the 90th day prior to such special meeting and not later than the close of business on the later of (x) the 90th day prior to such special meeting and not later than the close of business on the later of (x) the 90th day prior to such special meeting and not later than the close of business on the later of (x) the 90th day prior to such special meeting and not later